 - ¾ cup (3 oz) shredded fontina cheese

 - 6 cups 1-inch bread cubes with crusts a hearty French bread works well

 - Butter for dish

-Heat 1 tbsp oil in a large nonstick skillet over medium-high heat and add onions; stir to coat.
+- Heat 1 tablespoon oil in a large nonstick skillet over medium-high heat and add onions; stir to coat.
 Cook until onions start to soften, about 2 min, then reduce heat to medium and cook until onions are golden and soft, stirring occasionally, about 20 min; remove from skillet and wipe clean.
-Heat 1 tbsp oil in skillet, add mushrooms and sauté until golden, 3 to 4 min.
+Heat 1 tablespoon oil in skillet, add mushrooms and sauté until golden, 3 to 4 min.

 - In a large bowl combine onions, mushrooms, bacon, thyme, cheese and bread cubes.
 Mix together the eggs, milk, salt and pepper and pour over bread, stirring to coat.